sandboxie-plus/sandboxie-docs/docs/Content/SBIEMessages.md

 # SBIE Messages

 Sandboxie messages may be issued to the [System Event Log](SystemEventLog.md) or the [Popup Message Log](PopupMessageLog.md).
 This is not an exhaustive list.
-For more information, please look in our Technical Support forum.
+For more information, please look in our [GitHub repository](https://github.com/sandboxie-plus/Sandboxie).

 Some messages are informational and notify of a common, or in some cases special, event that has occurred.
 Other messages indicate an error condition.

 To consult the documentation for a particular message, please use the navigation frame on the right.

 Some messages display details which include NT status codes, denoted in the help pages as _ntstatus_.
 For a list of common NT status codes, please consult [Nt Status Codes](NtStatusCodes.md).

 ## All documented Messages